 Third, they need to understand and accept responsibility and accountability for their role, decisions and actions and those of their team members.

-A strong leader demonstrates loyalty to the organisation in accepting corporate responsibility for the decisions of senior management.
-They also recognise when others are in charge and can follow and support.
+A strong leader demonstrates loyalty to the organisation by accepting corporate responsibility for the decisions of senior management.
+They also recognise when others are in charge and can follow and support them.

 See our article, Best Tips to Motivate Your Employees.